 Charges: € 5

-Don’t miss: A city tour that covers attractions like St. Mark’s Basilica, The Bell Tower, Doge’s Palace, St. Mark and St. Teodoro of Amasea columns, National Library of St. Mark’s, the Museum of Archaeology, and the Correr Museum
+Don’t Miss: A city tour that covers all the major Venice attractions, a map would suggest.
+This includes places like St. Mark’s Basilica, The Bell Tower, Doge’s Palace, St. Mark and St. Teodoro of Amasea columns, National Library of St. Mark’s, the Museum of Archaeology, and the Correr Museum

 Suggested Read: 10 Tourist Places In Italy That Are Sinfully Gorgeous

-This is one of the most prestigious art galleries and most famous places in Venice, known for a rich collection of Venetian paintings.
+This is one of the most prestigious art galleries and must see places in Venice, Italy known for its rich collection of Venetian paintings.
 The paintings are arranged chronologically so that one can comprehend the evolution of art forms of the medieval period.